 BitPay Card Review

-The BitPay Card is a crypto debit card that enables cardholders to spend their crypto assets on everyday purchases wherever Visa is accepted.
+The BitPay Card is a crypto debit card that enables cardholders to spend their crypto assets on everyday purchases wherever Mastercard is accepted.
 The card is issued by Metropolitan Commercial Bank and is currently only available to United States residents.

 Pros and Cons